pieper/SlicerEditor/README.md

 # SlicerEditor

-Experiment to embed an editor in Slicer.
+Experiments to embed an editor in Slicer.

 Currently uses ths [monaco]("https://github.com/microsoft/monaco-editor") editor (the one used in VSCode) in a qSlicerWebWidget.

 To try this in Slicer, use a Slicer preview newer than March 5, 2024 (where [this feature](https://github.com/Slicer/Slicer/pull/7624/files) is available).

+## Hosted online from CDN example

 Then paste the following in the python console:
 ```